 Financing & Scholarships

 Students are generally eligible for BAföG, the Federal Student Financial Aid Program.
 The responsible Federal Student Financial Aid Office decides upon applications for student state loans or grants.
-A prerequisite for the application is the enrollment at the TH Köln, the ifs cooperation partner (tuition fee for the Winter Semester 2015/2016: € 249,50).
-This grant includes all the services of the TH Köln as well as the semester ticket.
+A prerequisite for the application is the enrollment at the Technische Hochschule Köln (University of Applied Sciences), the ifs cooperation partner (tuition fee for the Summer Semester 2018: € 267,30).
+This grant includes all the services of the Technische Hochschule Köln (University of Applied Sciences) as well as the semester ticket.
 Both German and foreign students are eligible applicants.
 Foreign students must observe: BAföG § 8

 Another way to finance your studies is to apply for a repayable loan.
 The collection of links in the following is not exhaustive and is only sorted in alphabetical order.